Emily Oster, PhD

 Q&A on summer nights

-It’s 89 degrees in early April in NYC right now.
-Our 8.5-month-old’s room doesn’t have a window AC unit, so the overnight temperature is pushing 80 in there and the internet says her room should be 68 to 72 degrees, but of course the internet does not cite sources.
+It’s 89 degrees in NYC.
+Our 8.5-month-old’s room doesn’t have a window AC unit, so the overnight temperature is pushing 80 in there, and the internet says her room should be 68 to 72 degrees.
 Do I need to be worried about this?
-She seems fine but I’m awake worrying about this at 3:20 in the morning, so clearly I’m not.
+She seems fine, but I’m awake worrying about this at 3:20 in the morning, so clearly I’m not.

 —Hot nights, summer in the City